cupid-ide/cupid/doc/howto.rst

    Cupid's reverse engineering and validation engines are based on static source code analysis.
 The engine depends on an internal program database (Virtual Program Graph or VPG) provided by the Photran plugin for Eclipse.
-   If a source file does not contain correct Fortran code, the internal parser will fail and the reverse engineering analysis will not be executed at all, resulting in a blank NUOPC View outline.

    There are limitations to static analysis giving rise to false negatives--i.e., reporting a validation issue when in fact the NUOPC component will behave correctly.
 For example, in some cases the reverse engineering engine